Submergence Village Jalsindhi, Madhya Pradesh

 Pervi

-Pervi, a senior Adivasi leader of Narmada Bachao Andolan (NBA) and Khedut Mazdoor Chetna Sangathan (KMCS) belonged to one of the 193 villages to submerge in the Sardar Sarovar Project (SSP) in Madhya Pradesh (MP).
-As part of KMCS and NBA, Pervi’s struggle was on multiple fronts.
-Initially in the 1980s it was against the forest department in MP for establishing rights of scheduled tribes over forest lands and against indescribable state repression; later, against the SSP as part of the NBA.
-Pervi’s interview is therefore unique to understand the many struggles of both the KMCS and the NBA.
+Pervi, a senior Adivasi leader of Narmada Bachao Andolan (NBA) and Khedut Mazdoor Chetna Sangathan (KMCS) belonged to one of the 193 villages to be submerged by the Sardar Sarovar Project (SSP) in Madhya Pradesh (MP).
+As part of both KMCS and NBA, Pervi engaged in struggle on multiple fronts.
+Initially, in the 1980s, the struggle was against the forest department in MP for the rights of scheduled tribes over forest lands and against indescribable state repression; later, it was against the SSP as part of the NBA.
+Pervi’s interview is therefore unique because it helps us understand the many struggles of the KMCS as well as the NBA and their interrelation.

 “The River Narmada is our mother and the forest our father”, these words of Pervi who is sadly no more, resonate with the Adivasi way of life and beliefs about rivers and forests across the country.
 In her interview here, Pervi explains how and why the scheduled tribe communities living on the banks of the River Narmada consider the River Narmada their mother (the giver) and the forest their father (that helps sustain the Adivasi way of life).
-Pervi further explains why she considers the building of a gigantic dam on the River Narmada a death noose that choked to death the once free flowing river and turned her into a bloated and stinking carcass.
-She explains how the building of a dam is not just killing of a River but all living things- the big and small – sustaining in her belly.
-Pervi also narrates the battle the people on the banks of the Narmada fought to stop the SSP, to stop the cutting of the forests that sustained them and against the state repression they have had to endure as a consequence.
+Pervi further explains why she considers the building of a gigantic dam on the River Narmada a death noose that choked to death the once free flowing river and turned her into a bloated carcass.
+She explains how the building of a dam is not just the killing of a River but the killing of all living things- the big and small – that the river sustains in her belly.
+Pervi also describes the battle the people on the banks of the Narmada fought to stop the SSP, to stop the cutting of the forests that sustained them and against the state repression they have had to endure as a consequence.

 Interview Duration: 0:59:30